allexindir/fewshot-classifier/README.md

 The code automatically sets `PYTORCH_ENABLE_MPS_FALLBACK=1` and uses `num_workers=0` to avoid macOS multiprocessing issues.

-To reproduce the model used for kaggle run the following:
+To reproduce the model used for kaggle run the following (WARNING: training takes a very long time):

 ```bash
 pip install -r requirements.txt